J-cyber0/atmcomedian/README.md

 **PostgreSQL:**

-1. Create a database named `crtypos` with the following details:
+1. Create a database named `cryptos` with the following details:
    * Host: localhost
    * Port: 8081
    * User: atmcomedian